-Fieldworker(s) are the Database users who collect habitat monitoring or boundary data using Survey123 or Collector for ArcGIS.
+Fieldworker(s) are the Database users who collect habitat monitoring data using Survey123.

 Fieldworker Group is an ArcGIS Online user group that provides access to the Pollinator Scorecard and a fieldwork-level data accessible via app or ArcGIS Online.

 Intake Questionnaire is a web survey that establishes the initial Database user accounts and data sharing permissions for your organization.